yyfhust/yyfhust.github.io/_posts/2022-09-20-How-to-sign-GCS-URL-in-Cloud-hosted-instances.md

 ```
 jump into the [source code](https://google-auth.readthedocs.io/en/master/reference/google.auth.compute_engine.credentials.html) of `google.auth.compute_engine.credentials`, and we can find the class
 `IDTokenCredentials` implements both `Credentials` and `Signing` class, so we can try to leverage this class.
+We can construct a "signed" credential by passing request , target_audience and service_account to the class.
+- request is initilized from google.auth.transport.requests.Request()
+- target_audience is not important here, but it is strange we cannot leave it empty.
+Pass an empty string "" or any string would be fine.
+- service_account_email is the service account the cloud function is using.
+It can be from env vars or from credentials.service_account_email.
+Remeber to
+refresh credential , otherwise the email will be "default".
 ```python
 import datetime
 from google import auth